intmus/intas19-20/_07-increasingly-complex-rhythms/dictation.md

 - Try writing down the rhythms of passages from a piece in compound time that you've studied on your instrument.
 - Try writing down the rhythm of a poem you know.
 Poetry has meters too -- for example, Shakespeare's famous *iambic pentameter*.
 - For relatively simple examples of strongly rhythmical verse, look up the limericks of Edward Lear.
 Read one aloud a few times to get an idea of the beat and divisions of the beat.
 You'll find that you probably instinctively want to write limericks in 6/8 or 12/8.
-Take the following limerick, and figure out where the "strong beats" are:
+Take the following limerick, and figure out where the "strong beats" are.
+This will guide you in figuring out where the downbeat is, and whether you need to add pickups, beat divisions, ties, etc.

 > There **was** a young **la**dy whose **eyes**,
 > Were un**ique** as to **co**lor and **size**;